Freelan Oscar Stanley: Stanley Motor Carriage Company

 In August 1899, Freelan and Flora Stanley became the first motorists to reach the top of Mt.
 Washington, the highest peak in New England.
 In November of that year, Freelan gave William McKinley a tour of Washington DC in a Stanley automobile, which was the first time a sitting U.S. President had ridden in a car.

-Within a year, due to disagreements, Walker and Barber had parted ways and created two separate car companies.
-Barber's company, which existed briefly as the Mobile Company of America, moved into a new factory in Tarrytown, New York designed by the architect Sanford White.
-Walker's Locomobile Company of America, which became more successful after switching to a combustion engine, moved in 1900 to Bridgeport, Connecticut, an important early center for the American auto industry.
+Within months, due to disagreements, Walker and Barber had parted ways and created two separate car companies.
+Walker's company, the Mobile Company of America, moved into a new factory in North Tarrytown, New York, designed by the architect Sanford White.
+Barber's Locomobile Company of America, which became more successful after switching to a gasoline internal combustion engine, moved in 1900 to Bridgeport, Connecticut, an important early center for the American auto industry.

 Disappointed by the disintegration of their former company, Freelan and Francis decided to start again from scratch.
-Their name was no longer in use and their former factory had been vacated by Walker, but the patents still belonged to Locomobile.
+Their name was no longer in use and their former factory had been vacated by Barber, but the patents still belonged to Locomobile.
 The Stanleys resolved this problem by changing and improving their original designs.
 In 1901, they began production of a new Stanley Motor Carriage under their old name.
 The quality of their new cars was such that their rival in the photo plate business, George Eastman (of Kodak, Rochester, NY), became an avid customer, acquiring a Steamer in 1901.
 "If the electric [automobile] is a 'peach,'" he once remarked, "then the Stanley is a 'peacherina.'"
 The original Stanley auto patents were purchased back from Walker in 1903 for $20,000, the same year that Locomobile abandoned steam for combustion.
 In 1905, the Stanleys sold their dry plate company to Eastman Kodak and Eastman soon dissolved it.

 In 1906, with driver Fred Marriott behind the wheel, the Stanleys' specially designed "Rocket Racer" broke the land speed record, achieving 127.66 miles per hour over one kilometer at Ormond Beach, Florida, earning them the Dewar Trophy.
 The following year, when they attempted to break their own record, the Rocket Racer crashed.
 Although Marriott was not killed, the Stanley brothers decided to set aside their record-breaking ambitions.
 They did plan to compete in the 1906 Vanderbilt Cup Race with a specially designed "Vanderbilt Racer" but they were disqualified by the strict entry requirements.